hoytech/quadrable/README.md

 * An inclusion proof for the next pushable index field (or a non-inclusion if it's not yet set)
 * A non-inclusion proof for the value stored in the next pushable index field (or `0` if next pushable not yet set)

 Partial trees that are constructed from these proofs allow an unlimited number of elements to be appended (pushed).
+Do *not* use both integer keys and hashed keys in the same tree.
+If you do, then the pushable proofs may not contain enough information to push an unlimited number of elements.

-These proofs are fairly compact.
+Pushable proofs are fairly compact.
 For example, a database with 1 million elements in it has a pushable proof of about 300 bytes:

     $ quadb checkout
     $ perl -E 'for $i (1..1_000_000) { say "value $i" }' | quadb push --stdin
     $ quadb exportProof --pushable | wc -c
     310

 Because consecutive keys are often adjacent in the tree they can take good advantage of [combined proofs](#combined-proofs).
-This means that proofs for consecutive ranges of keys are also small:
+This means that proofs for consecutive ranges of keys are also compact:

     $ perl -E 'for $i (1_000..1_999) { say $i }' | quadb exportProof --int --stdin | wc -c
     18010